silverstripe/cwp/docs/en/gitlab/gitlab-setup.md

 # Gitlab Setup

-This documentation describes how to setup Git in your local development environment, and how to access the Gitlab admin interface for managing Git repositories.
+This documentation describes how to setup Git in your local development environment, and how to access the Gitlab admin interface for managing code repositories.

 It's assumed you're familiar with Git.
 If not, we recommend reading through tutorials on using Git, available online.
 The [Pro Git](http://git-scm.com/book) book is a good reference to start with.